Putin to U.S.: I'm ready for another Cuban Missile-style crisis if you want one

 In a statement, the Pentagon said an unarmed OC-135B aircraft was being used and Russia was aware of the flight.

-Editing by Gareth Jones and Bernadette Baum
+Additional reporting by Arshad Mohammed in Washington; Editing by Gareth Jones, Bernadette Baum and James Dalgleish